Tiger Network's Howard Richards joins Sports Xtra

 Weather Alert

-...RED FLAG WARNING IN EFFECT FROM NOON TODAY TO 8 PM CDT THIS EVENING FOR WIND AND LOW RELATIVE HUMIDITY FOR MUCH OF NORTHEAST AND CENTRAL MISSOURI AND A PORTION OF WEST-CENTRAL ILLINOIS...
-The National Weather Service in Saint Louis has issued a Red Flag Warning for wind and low relative humidity, which is in effect from noon today to 8 PM CDT this evening. * AFFECTED AREA...In Illinois, Fire Weather Zones 095 and 096.
-In Missouri, Fire Weather Zones 018, 019, 026, 027, 034, 035, 041, 042, 047, 048 and 050. * 20 FOOT WINDS...South 20 to 30 mph with gusts up to 45 mph. * RELATIVE HUMIDITY...As low as 20 percent. * 10 HOUR FUELS...Less than 9 percent. * IMPACTS...These conditions are conducive for the rapid spread and growth of uncontrolled wildfires.
+...RED FLAG WARNING REMAINS IN EFFECT UNTIL 8 PM CDT THIS EVENING FOR WIND AND LOW RELATIVE HUMIDITY FOR CENTRAL MISSOURI AND WESTERN ILLINOIS... * AFFECTED AREA...In Illinois, Fire Weather Zones 095 and 096.
+In Missouri, Fire Weather Zones 018, 019, 026, 027, 034, 035, 041, 042, 047, 048 and 050. * 20 FOOT WINDS...South 15 to 25 mph with gusts up to 45 mph. * RELATIVE HUMIDITY...As low as 23 percent. * 10 HOUR FUELS...Less than 9 percent. * IMPACTS...These conditions are conducive for the rapid spread and growth of uncontrolled wildfires.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 A Red Flag Warning means that critical fire weather conditions are either occurring now, or will shortly.
 A combination of strong winds, low relative humidity, and dry fuels can contribute to extreme fire behavior. &&

 Currently in Columbia